 Introducing new foods.

-When he first came to us he would only eat Vegemite sandwiches, plain hamburgers (a bread roll with a processed burger patty on it and a slice of heavily processed cheese), sausage rolls (with tomato sauce numbers written on them), chicken nuggets and chips.
+When he first came to me he would only eat Vegemite sandwiches, plain hamburgers (a bread roll with a processed burger patty on it and a slice of heavily processed cheese), sausage rolls (with tomato sauce numbers written on them), chicken nuggets and chips.
 Today I asked him what he'd like for lunch and he said a sandwich.
 I asked him what sort of sandwich, expecting the usual Vegemite response, but instead he asked for a chicken, cheese and barbecue sauce sandwich which he happily demolished after taking a bite and announcing that it was delicious.

 There are two factors that I believe have helped him to expand his diet to the point where he'll now eat almost anything that's put in front of him.
 First, Autism is not a static condition.
 Each individual has the ability to learn to do more things (and eat more things) over time, at their own pace.
 Given time, patience, the right environment and some positive incentives anything is possible.

-Second, my partner Janet put in a hell of a lot of time and patience towards slowly introducing new foods into Danny's diet and getting him used to the idea that new foods are good.
+Second, I put in a hell of a lot of time and patience towards slowly introducing new foods into Danny's diet and getting him used to the idea that new foods are good.
 The incentive was to offer extra time on the computer after dinner if he tried the new food, and even more extra time if he actually ate it all after he'd had the initial taste test.
 We're now at the stage where he doesn't need the extra time initiative, he just eats his dinner happily and has his regular after dinner computer allowance.
-If he gets a new food he'll just ask if it's a new food, then taste test it and give us the verdict.
+If he gets a new food he'll just ask if it's a new food, then taste test it and give his verdict.

 For those of you who are still struggling to get your children to eat a healthy and nutritiously balanced diet, which is very common for children on the Autism spectrum, I sympathise with you.
 We've been there.
 There is hope over time though if you persist.
 It's very easy to give in and just serve the same three foods over and over, but it's well worth the effort of trying to introduce a small amount of something new at first, just on the side, with a small reward to help encourage the new eating behaviour.
 Eventually it will become an accepted routine to have something new on the side, which can then become something that's a regular part of the meal as the child becomes accustomed to it.
-We did make it a reward system and not a penalty system though.
+I did make it a reward system and not a penalty system though.
 Danny didn't lose computer time if he didn't eat something new, he was just made aware that he wasn't going to get the extra time if he didn't eat it.
 It all had to be positive for him, and now he sees new foods as a positive thing instead of a dreadful challenge.

 Wednesday, October 8, 2014